 Things that trigger a flare-up of atopic dermatitis

 The itching and rash of atopic dermatitis can be triggered by:

 - Allergens, such as dust mites, pollen, molds, or animal dander.

 - Harsh soaps or detergents, rubbing the skin, and wearing wool.

 - Workplace irritants, such as fumes and chemicals.

 - Temperature changes, such as a suddenly higher temperature.
 This may bring on sweating, which can cause itching.

 - Stress.
 Emotions such as frustration or embarrassment may lead to more itching and scratching.

-- Certain foods, such as eggs, peanuts, milk, soy, or wheat products, if you are allergic to them.
-Up to 40% of children with moderate to severe atopic dermatitis also have some type of food allergy.1 But experts don't agree on whether foods can cause atopic dermatitis.
+- Certain foods.
+This can include eggs, peanuts, milk, soy, or wheat products, if you are allergic to them.
+But experts don't agree on this as a cause.

 - Excessive washing.
-Repeated washing dries out the top layer of skin.
-This can lead to drier skin and more itching, especially in the winter months when humidity is low.
+This can lead to drier skin and more itching.

 What Increases Your Risk